-Your relative was eligible to take part in this research study because they are/were being treated with calming drugs (sedation) and pain-killers to keep them comfortable while they are/were on the breathing machine (ventilator) in the intensive care unit.
-Unfortunately, they were not well enough to be able to decide for themselves whether to take part in this research and they were entered into the research study by a process approved by the research ethics committee.
-We would now like to ask you as their welfare attorney or guardian or nearest relative if you will give consent for them to remain in the study.
+Your relative is eligible to take part in this research study because they are being treated with calming drugs (sedation) and pain-killers to keep them comfortable while they are on the breathing machine (ventilator) in the intensive care unit.
+Unfortunately, they are not well enough at the moment to be able to decide for themselves whether to take part in this research, so we are therefore asking you as their welfare attorney or guardian or nearest relative if you will give consent on their behalf to join the study.
 This is permissible under the Adults with Incapacity (Scotland) Act 2000.

-To help you decide whether or not your relative should remain on the study, please take time to read the following information about why the research is being done and what it will involve.
+To help you decide whether or not your relative should take part, please take time to read the following information about why the research is being done and what it will involve.
 Talk to others about the study if you wish and ask if there is anything that is not clear or if you would like more information before you make a decision.
-We would ask that you put aside your own views about the research and consider what you think the past and present feelings and wishes of your relative would have been, had they been able to consent for themselves.
+We would ask that you put aside your own views about the research and consider what you think the past and present, feelings and wishes of your relative would have been, had they been able to consent for themselves.

 If a relative is not present in the intensive care unit then we would approach other individuals who can act as a Personal Legal Representative.
-In Scotland this would include a welfare attorney or welfare guardian.
+In Scotland this would include a welfare attorney or welfare.
 If a Personal Legal Representative is not available we would then approach a Professional Legal Representative who may be an independent doctor or an individual nominated by the local healthcare trust.